opendatamesh-initiative/odm-specification-dpdescriptor/docs/resources/standards/dsapi-spec.md

 #### <a name="tableEntity"></a>Table Entity

 The `Table Entity` describes the structure of a table.
 This entity's fields are a superset of the ones defined by [Table Object](https://github.com/open-metadata/OpenMetadata/blob/0.12.1-release/openmetadata-spec/src/main/resources/json/schema/entity/data/table.json) of [Open Metadata v0.12.1](https://github.com/open-metadata/OpenMetadata/tree/0.12.1-release/).
-By consequence, [Open Metadata](https://github.com/open-metadata/OpenMetadata/tree/0.12.1-release/) v0.12.1](https://github.com/open-metadata/OpenMetadata/tree/0.12.1-release/) tables are also valid entities usable to describe the schema of a Datastore API.
+By consequence, [Open Metadata](https://github.com/open-metadata/OpenMetadata/tree/0.12.1-release/) v0.12.1](https://github.com/open-metadata/OpenMetadata/tree/0.12.1-release/) tables are also valid entities usable to describe the schema of a Data Store API.

 ##### Fixed Fields